 First of all, the very description of the book includes the idea/lie that “For every dollar that a man makes, a woman makes between 50 and 75 cents…” (Link to why this is a myth, or at least misleading.)

 However, Barbara Stanny avoided the biggest mistake of many money-making books, which focus only on the winners (which is confirmation bias).
 She also interviewed low-income individuals.
 And-key point- taught them principles of their high-income peers.
 Though we DON’T hear any stats or final examples on whether these points helped.
 If we do, they’re buried among the examples of 6-figure women.

 Fabulous advice includes how to deal with imposter syndrome, how we have to change, how we have to put in the work, and how to build long-term wealth.
 My favorite quote from the book:

 They put in long hours, especially at the outset, volunteered for unsexy assignments, signed up for extra training, accepted any public speaking opportunity that came along, returned every phone call, got involved in community organizations, networked, made friends with reporters so they got quoted in the paper, stuffed envelopes.
 They did whatever it took whether they felt like it or not.-Barbara Stanny

 I would suggest this book in only two circumstances:

-1) You already have Amazon Price and can read it free with Kindle Unlimited.
+1) You already have Amazon Prime and can read it free with Kindle Unlimited.